 Each year our main bulk products go to different homes, whether it be barley for the malting industry, wheat for bread making in all its forms either in the UK or for export, field beans for consumption in the Middle East or animal and pig/poultry food.
 Some of the crops could well end up in packaging etc as many bio-resins are mixed with fibre for internal car panels etc.

 Here at Ramsbury Estates we are passionate about what we do and looking after the rural environment.
-We feel the time is right to share this passion and knowledge with the younger generation.
-Working with our Tenant Farmers and Action for River Kennet, we are able to offer school visits to our Dairies, River habitat, Downland, Woodland habitat, conservation areas and at specified times of the year to see lambing and a trout fishery.
-A level students may well be interested in the scientific side of brewing.
+We felt the time was right to share this passion and knowledge with the younger generation.
+Working with our Tenant Farmers and Action for River Kennet, we are able to offer school visits to our dairies, beef cattle, pigs, river habitat, downland, woodland & water meadow habitat, conservation areas and at specified times of the year to see lambing and a trout fishery.
+We cater for all ages and have plenty of fun & engaging ideas to work with you to create bespoke tours tailored to teaching objectives.
+Have a look at our Facebook page or website for more information.